 Notice the distinct improvement in the stability of this patient’s bite as a result of the use of the T-Scan (R), as signified by the even distribution of force/time spikes and the loss of the pink “high spot” on the 3D graph .

-The T-Scan® digital occlusal analysis is used in Dr. Nick’s office as needed to augment treatment relating to CEREC insertions, fillings, implant restorations, and in particular, to assist in the accurate insertion of BRUXISM splints and occluso-muscular Occlusal Adjustments relating to TMJ disorders.
+The T-Scan® digital occlusal analysis is used in Dr. Nick’s office as needed to augment treatment relating to CEREC insertions, fillings, implant restorations, and in particular, to assist in the implementation of Occlusal Adjustments in relation to TMJ disorders.

 Joint vibration analysis is a painless, digital screening tool to measure the health of the TMJ’s.
 It resembles a headset that is placed over the patients temporomandibular joints that “listens” for vibrations that might be emanating from the joints, which are characteristic of joint pathology, or lack thereof.
 These vibrations can be correlated against known vibrations to give Dr. Nick an assessment of the state of health of that patient’s given TMJ that is up to ~90% accurate, in minutes!
 The JVA is the “poor man’s MRI” in that it gives us a rapid screening of the health of the important soft tissue cartilaginous TMJ disks.
 Short of an expensive MRI, this is the next best way of evaluating the disks.
 Dr. Nick uses the JVA on all of his patients at checkups and exams to track this important indicator of dental health, the TMJ disks.